Contact Irritant Dermatitis

 We introduce to you the ExSys Excimer laser.
-Having undergone speciality training in Germany with leading world renowned experts in Vitiligo; Dr Sagoo can now exclusively offer the excimer laser to the Solihull Medical Cosmetic Clinic the No 1 clinic in the Midlands.
+Having undergone speciality training in Germany with leading world-renowned experts in Vitiligo; Dr Sagoo can now exclusively offer the excimer laser to the Solihull Medical Cosmetic Clinic the No 1 clinic in the Midlands.

 The ExSys Excimer Laser 308 nm offers a revolutionary new treatment that may help to improve symptoms of vitiligo, eczema and psoriasis.
-This laser uses a carefully focused beam of light delivered through a sophisticated fiber optic device.
+This laser uses a carefully focused beam of light delivered through a sophisticated fibre-optic device.
 The Excimer system allows the practitioner to use high doses of UVB light, which can help to cause fast, effective treatment of the eczematous patches, whilst minimizing the risk of exposure to healthy skin.
 For patients with resistant eczema, this new laser may produce improvement and is quick, effective, and painless.
 Patients may be able to obtain relief in just four to eight brief sessions, compared to about 25 to 30 treatments with conventional phototherapy.
 Remissions may last months.

 What is Irritant Contact Dermatitis?

-Irritant dermatitis is an irritated skin reaction to specific compounds or agents outside of the body that the skin contacts repeatedly, such as chemicals, detergents, or oils.
-It may involve swelling, redness, itching, blistering, “weeping” clear fluid, crusting, formation of clear vesicles, pustules, dryness, peeling, or allergic-like reactions of the involved area.
+Irritant dermatitis is an irritating skin reaction to specific compounds or agents outside of the body that the skin contacts repeatedly, such as chemicals, detergents, or oils.
+It may involve swelling, redness, itching, blistering, “weeping” clear fluid, crusting, the formation of clear vesicles, pustules, dryness, peeling, or allergic-like reactions of the involved area.
 Irritant dermatitis may continue for months at a time.

 What Does Irritant Contact Dermatitis Look Like?